9.3

 (12.07.2022)

-The child entered this school in 2020 and is still studying there.
-When choosing a school, attention was paid primarily to the level of teaching and the national composition.
-We considered a school with a small number of Russian-speaking students, we also wanted a school not in a large city, so that the school had its own territory.
-We considered several options, eventually reducing the choice to a school in the suburbs of London and QE in York.
-The final choice in favor of QE was made after communicating with the director of the admissions committee and with the family whose child was currently studying at school (special thanks to Smapps for the contacts provided).
+Our child was admitted to this school in 2020 and is still studying there.
+When choosing a school, we primarily paid attention to the level of teaching and the student national mix.
+And we also wanted a school not in a big city so it would have its own campus.
+We considered several options, eventually narrowing it down to a school in the London suburbs and QE in York.
+Our final decision in favor of QE came after speaking with the head of admissions and with a family whose child was already studying at the school (special thanks to Smart Products and Services for providing the contacts).

 Valeria